-Transaction (Million Accounting Period Ended December on Volume n Baht) Accounting Period Ended December Nature of Transaction/Necessity and Justification Opinions of the Audit Committee 31, 2013 31, 2014 SEAN's office lease in CK's building Office rental 2.26 0.28 SEAN took a lease on office area on The Audit Committee was Other payable 0.03 - the 20 th Floor of Viriyathavorn of the opinion that the lease (office utility cost) Building from CK for use as its of the area for use as Bangkok office, covering an area of SEAN's office was justifiable 468.91 square meters, with a lease and such rental rate was term of three years from October 1, reasonable since it was the 2013 to September 30, 2016, at rental rate charged by CK the rental rate of Baht 75,025.60 to general customers in per month and service fees for air Viriyathavorn Building. conditioning and facilities in the , amount of Baht 112,538.40 per month.
-CK and SEAN agreed to terminate the Agreement at the end of May 2014. rigidofficial at the ona of May 2014.
+Transaction Volume (Million Baht) Transaction Accounting Period Ended December 31, 2013 Accounting Period Ended December 31, 2014 Nature of Transaction/Necessity and Justification Opinions of the Audit Committee SEAN's office lease in CK's building Office rental 2.26 0.28 SEAN took a lease on office area on the 20th Floor of Viriyathavorn Building opinion that the lease of the area for • Other payable (office utility cost) 0.03 - from CK for use as its Bangkok office, covering an area of 468.91 square meters, with a lease term of three years from October 1, 2013 to September 30, 2016, at the rental rate of Baht 75,025.60 per month and service fees for air conditioning and facilities in the amount of Baht 112,538.40 per month.
+CK and SEAN agreed to terminate the Agreement at the end of May 2014. justifiable and such rental rate was